Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Operator Bias Reduction via Expander Walks

 \end{theorem}

-We remark that a precursor of these techniques, in the simpler setting of Abelian groups, appears in the pioneering work of Naor and Naor introducing $\epsilon$-biased distributions over the group $\Z_2^m$.
-There, they also amplify bias using expander walks on an auxiliary expander~\cite{NN90}.
+We remark that a precursor of these techniques, in the simpler setting of Abelian groups appears in the pioneering work of Naor and Naor introducing $\epsilon$-biased distributions over the group $\Z_2^m$ using expanders~\cite{NN90}.

-This simpler amplification of~\cref{cor:ta-shma_simp_matrix} will be crucially used in the full almost optimal amplification (which derandomizes it) and also to bootstrap it.
-Moreover, it yields a construction of expanding Cayley graphs of small sizes which will be required later.
+This simpler amplification of~\cref{cor:ta-shma_simp_matrix} will be crucially used to bootstrap the almost-optimal amplification.
+Moreover, it yields a construction of expanding Cayley graphs {close to any desired size}, which will be required later.

 This bias reduction procedure uses walks on an auxiliary expander graph.
 Here, we only use its expansion property (as opposed to later when we rely on its structure for the $s$-wide construction).
 With this it is already possible to obtain $1/\expan^{4+o(1)}$ dependence on the final degree of an $\expan$-expander.